 [Note: BBWI fiscal year ends January]

-After a huge 46% decline so far this year, at the current price of around $38 per share, we believe Bath & Body Works stock (NYSE: BBWI), the largest specialty home fragrance & body care product retailer in the U.S, formerly known as L Brands, could go modestly higher in the long-term.
-BBWI stock has declined from around $70 to $38 since the beginning of 2022, much steeper than the 19% decline in the S&P index.
+After a massive 39% decline last year, at the current price of around $42 per share, we believe Bath & Body Works stock (NYSE: BBWI), the largest specialty home fragrance & body care product retailer in the U.S, formerly known as L Brands, could go modestly higher in the long-term.
+BBWI stock has declined from around $70 to $42 in 2022, much steeper than the 20% decline in the S&P index.
 This stock decline can be attributed to the declining foot traffic and uncertainties from a high inflationary environment.
 Although the outlook is cloudy in the near term, the franchise quality and valuation should help this stock rise in the longer run.
-It is a positive sign that BBWI is growing, as evidenced by their growing company-operated stores, which are 1,773 now (as of July 2022), up from 1,755 at the end of FY 2021.
+It is a positive sign that BBWI is growing, as evidenced by their growing company-operated stores, which are 1,787 now (as of October 2022), up from 1,755 at the end of FY 2021.
 Management plans to open new stores, remodel existing ones, and invest in technology and the supply chain, with a $400 million capital expenditure budget for FY2022 (compared to $270 million CAPEX in FY2021 and $228 million in FY2020).
 BBWI has no material debt due for the next two fiscal years, and its pressured operations may still be able to fund its $400 million CAPEX budget.
 The company offers a variety of products, including men’s deodorant and fragrance products, where management believes an $8 billion market exists.
+To add to this, BBWI also has an advantage with its loyalty program, which now has over 21 million members, comprising more than a third of the customer base.
+This is valuable in the current environment to drive repeat sales.

-In the fiscal first half of 2022, Bath & Body Works’ net sales were down 3% year-over-year (y-o-y) to almost $3.1 billion, due to declining store foot traffic.
-Also, the company’s bottom line went from year-ago earnings per share of $2.31 to $1.16 during this period.
-BBWI struggled to control its operating margins due to inflated input costs, which resulted in its operating margins declining to 17.0% in the first six months of 2022 as compared to 22.7% in the corresponding period of last year.
-Consequently, the retailer is now forecasting full-year 2022 earnings per diluted share to range between $2.70 and $3.00 – down from the $3.94 recorded in FY2021.
-The company is also expecting a mid-to-high single-digit y-o-y decline in FY 2022 revenues.
+In the first nine months of FY 2022, Bath & Body Works’ net sales were down 4% year-over-year (y-o-y) to almost $4.7 billion, due to declining store foot traffic.
+Also, the company’s bottom line went from year-ago earnings per share of $2.67 to $1.56 during this period.
+BBWI struggled to control its operating margins due to inflated input costs, which resulted in its operating margins declining to 15.5% in the first nine months of 2022 as compared to 23.3% in the corresponding period of the previous year.
+Looking ahead, the company is forecasting fourth-quarter earnings from continuing operations per diluted share between $1.45 and $1.65.
+Also, management raised full-year guidance and now expects earnings per share to come in between $3.00 to $3.20, compared to its prior full-year forecast of $2.70 to $3.00.

 - What’s Next For Bath & Body Works Stock?